auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 In the middle of a super-round, key0 and key1 would need to be transferred.
-These values must be computed before a super-round can begin, thus a cracker could crack these keys directly and would not need to compute any portion of the current super-round.
+These values must be computed before a super-round can begin, thus a cracker could attack these keys directly and would not need to compute any portion of the current super-round.

 Also, the bcrypt state machine can be run in reverse.
 There is an efficient implementation of BLOWFISH-COEXPAND that will produce a starting state given a final state.
-This computation can be shared across multiple guesses, meaning that a cracker can instead attack the final bcrypt state of the previous super-round, saving a half-round of bcrypt and more than 12 kilobytes of SHA256 input processing per guess compared to cracking key0.
+This computation can be shared across multiple guesses, meaning that a cracker can instead attack the final bcrypt state of the previous super-round.
+Compared to cracking key0, this saves a half-round of bcrypt and more than 12 kilobytes of SHA256 input processing.

-These keys are forgotten as part of the transition between super-rounds, which prevents the use of BLOWFISH-COEXPAND to calculate the previous super-round's final state.
-It is this act of forgetting that enables the key-stretching ratchet to make progress.
+These keys are forgotten as part of the transition between super-rounds, which prevents moving backwards across the XOR steps and prevents moving backwards across the call to BCRYPT-EXPAND in the initializing half-round.
+The act of forgetting these keys enables the key-stretching ratchet to make forward progress.

 There is also an efficient implementation of BLOWFISH-TRANSCODE which takes as input any single pair of starting and ending states, and produces the unique